FaridahMut/RFM_CustomerSegmentation/README.md

 RFM Analysis and Customer Segmentation-Online Retail Store

 ## Project Overview
-This project involves an RFM (Recency, Frequency, Monetary) analysis for an online retail shop where most customers are wholesalers.
-The goal is to segment customers based on their purchasing behaviors to provide actionable insights for targeted marketing and customer retention strategies.
+This project involves an RFM (Recency, Frequency, Monetary) analysis for an online retail shop where most customers are wholesalers.<br/> The goal is to segment customers based on purchasing behaviors to provide actionable insights for targeted marketing and customer retention strategies.

 ### Question to answer
 1. How are customers distributed across different RFM segments (e.g., Loyal, Potential Loyal, Dormant, Critical, Inactive)?
-2. How do Recency, Frequency, and Monetary values correlate with each other within the the segments?(e.g., loyal customer segment)
+2. How do Recency, Frequency, and Monetary values correlate with each other within the segments?(e.g., loyal customer segment)
 3. What strategies can be implemented to increase customer retention and spending?

 ### Brief Background